Nuclear reactor: Fueling of nuclear reactors

 At the end of the operating cycle, the fuel in some of the assemblies is "spent", having spent four to six years in the reactor producing power.
 This spent fuel is discharged and replaced with new (fresh) fuel assemblies.
 Though considered "spent," these fuel assemblies contain a large quantity of fuel.
 In practice it is economics that determines the lifetime of nuclear fuel in a reactor.
 Long before all possible fission has taken place, the reactor is unable to maintain 100%, full output power, and therefore, income for the utility lowers as plant output power lowers.
 Most nuclear plants operate at a very low profit margin due to operating overhead, mainly regulatory costs, so operating below 100% power is not economically viable for very long.
 The fraction of the reactor's fuel core replaced during refueling is typically one-third, but depends on how long the plant operates between refueling.
 Plants typically operate on 18 month refueling cycles, or 24 month refueling cycles.
 This means that one refueling, replacing only one-third of the fuel, can keep a nuclear reactor at full power for nearly two years.

 The disposition and storage of this spent fuel is one of the most challenging aspects of the operation of a commercial nuclear power plant.
 This nuclear waste is highly radioactive and its toxicity presents a danger for thousands of years.
 After being discharged from the reactor, spent nuclear fuel is transferred to the on-site spent fuel pool.
-The spent fuel pool is a large pool of water that provides cooling and shielding of the spent nuclear fuel.
+The spent fuel pool is a large pool of water that provides cooling and shielding of the spent nuclear fuel as well as limit radiation exposure to on-site personnel.
 Once the energy has decayed somewhat (approximately five years), the fuel can be transferred from the fuel pool to dry shielded casks, that can be safely stored for thousands of years.
 After loading into dry shielded casks, the casks are stored on-site in a specially guarded facility in impervious concrete bunkers.
 On-site fuel storage facilities are designed to withstand the impact of commercial airliners, with little to no damage to the spent fuel.
 An average on-site fuel storage facility can hold 30 years of spent fuel in a space smaller than a football field.